Course badge

 Online

 Participants can expect to complete three to four hours per week of asynchronous coursework, including videos and assignments.
-One 90-minute synchronous webinar will be scheduled in February 2023.
+Three 90-minute synchronous panels will take place in March & April 2024.

 In-person

-The one-day in-person session will take place on May 4, 2023 from 8:00am to 6:00pm on the Harvard Medical School campus.
-Exact location will be sent to participants.
+The one-day in-person session will take place on May 1, 2024 on the Harvard Medical School campus.
+Exact location and agenda will be sent to participants.

 Eligibility

-The course is designed for professionals who seek to partner with key stakeholders and navigate decision-making processes and challenges, and open to:
+The course is designed for professionals who seek to learn about key stakeholders and navigate decision-making processes and challenges, and open to:

 - Early-stage medical device developers who have a functional prototype and/or intellectual property protection